 Why you can trust The Zebra

 The average cost of home insurance in the nation's capital is $1,035 per year ($86 per month).
+This is less than the national average cost.
 Home insurance, while optional, is an important product that keeps your home and belongings safe in the event of a variety of circumstances, such as wind damage, fire, theft, vandalism, and more.
 The best way to get a cheap homeowners insurance policy in Washington, D.C. is to compare rates from as many insurance companies as possible.

 Major gaps exist in homeowners insurance rates from state to state.
 Insurance policy prices in a given state differ based on the frequency and value of homeowners policy claims in that particular state, and also on the value of the belongings and home insured on the policy.

 Find out average home insurance rates in Washington, D.C. via the below data.
 Your rates may vary, depending on your coverage limits.

 Table of contents:

 Prices for home insurance in Washington, D.C. differ based on the insurance company you use.
 Great Northern offers the most affordable home insurance in Washington, D.C. — only $768 yearly.
 This beats the state's average rate of $1,035 — in fact, it represents a $268 improvement versus the territory's typical homeowners rates.